therobinyadav/web-mini-projects/README.md

 # Image Search
 ## About
-Enter a query and get 9 top quality images from unsplash.
+Enter a query and get up to 30 top quality images from unsplash.
 ## Live View
 🔗 [Image Search](https://therobinyadav.github.io/web-mini-projects/image-search/)